mbraak/django-mptt-admin/README.md

 **development version**

 * Issue 31: added autoescape option
-* Issue 34: use the default change list in popup mode
+* Issue 34: use the default change list in popup mode (thanks to hstanev)
 * Issue 36: the option tree_load_on_demand = False does not work

 **0.1.9** (july 12 2014)